-Do not bathe, shower, or use toothpaste or mouthwash after an incident of sexual assault.
+Do not bathe, shower, or use toothpaste or mouthwash after an incident of Sexual Violence.
 Do not wash clothing, bed sheets, pillows, or other potential evidence.
-However, if you do, you should still seek medical attention as soon as possible-even if some time has passed since the assault.
+However, if you have taken action to, you should still seek medical attention as soon as possible-even if some time has passed since the assault.
 Preserving evidence may assist in proving that a criminal offense occurred and may be helpful in obtaining a protective order and in a criminal investigation.